-Unless otherwise ordered, any weapon, controlled substance, or item of substantial value, introduced as evidence during a hearing or trial, shall be returned each evening for safe keeping to the agent or attorney for the party introducing such evidence.
-It is the responsibility of the agent or attorney to see that such evidence is maintained in a secure manner during the trial and while any appeal is pending, or until S. D. Ohio Civ.
+Unless otherwise ordered, any weapon, controlled substance, or item of substantial value that is introduced as evidence during a hearing or trial shall be returned each evening for safe keeping to the agent or party introducing such evidence.
+It is the responsibility of the agent or party to maintain such evidence in a secure manner during the trial and while any appeal is pending or until S.D.
+Ohio Civ.
 R. 79.2 has been satisfied.